alexlungu28/software-project/docs/agendas/agenda_TA_week_5.md

   How should we touch on these subjects?
 Show our progress in a short demo, cover our requirements and prioritization in a powerpoint presentation?
 - How long should the presentation take?
 - Should we revise our communication with the coach?
 It is currently tedious to write an email and have to wait several days before we get a reply.
+- How should we go about our planning regarding the TW presentations in combination with the main project, as preparing a presentation can take multiple days worth of time?

 # Question round
 *If there are any spontaneous questions.*